 Their debut album “Bitten By the Devil” which will be released later this year, takes you on a visual and sonic journey, where the ultra-violent conflict between imaginary heavens and hells, between love and hate, past and present, life and death is exposed and dissected, purified and celebrated.
 The darkness rooted in our past and present-day lives unites with the shimmering planes of exotic worlds and foreign soundscapes, which have been sparking our desires and imaginations through cinema screens and old record players since our youth.
 Twangs of country, folk and jazz, accompany confessions of regret, contaminated love, revenge and desire, which are told through twisted mouth and in East Lothian dialect.
 Some of these songs were spurred to life through dreams and nightmares, but the villains, Gods and devils you will come across in the album are definitely very real.

-Piero Perelli and Guitarist Luca Giovacchini have toured across Europe, America, India and Russia with artists like Dana Fuchs, Vinicio Capossela, Bobby Johnson, R.L.
-Burnside, Frank Frost, Sam Carr, Pianco C. Reed, Maurizio Geri and Francesco Guccini and have performed at festivals such as San Javier Jazz (France), Bospop Blues (Germany), Mahindra Blue (India), Smukfest (Denmark), Django Reindhart Festival (France), Folkest Festival (Italy), Accordian Festival (Austria), Maxwell Street Blues Festival (USA), Ethno Jazz Festival (Russia) and Bayfront Blues Festival (USA).
+The band: Piero Perelli (drums), Luca Giovacchini (guitar) and Gabriele Evangelista (Double bass) have toured worldwide with artists like Dana Fuchs, Vinicio Capossela, Bobby Johnson, R.L.
+Burnside, Frank Frost, Sam Carr, Pianco C. Reed, Stefano Bollani, Enrico Rava, Maurizio Geri and Francesco Guccini in festivals such as San Javier Jazz (France), Bospop Blues (Germany), Mahindra Blue (India), Smukfest (Denmark), Django Reindhart Festival (France), Maxwell Street Blues Festival (USA), Ethno Jazz Festival (Russia) and Bayfront Blues Festival (USA).